This user has not added any information to their profile yet.

 My book Breaking Into My Life was written to help myself—along with the rest of us—better understand the world of mental illness.
-I hope my story of perseverance and triumph helps challenge and transform the “suffer in silence” dynamic, and makes mental illness more understood, treated and accepted.
+My story of perseverance and triumph helps challenge and transform the “suffer in silence” dynamic, and makes mental illness more understood, treated and accepted.